iazaran/php-mvc/README.md

 - **src/App**
 Contains all classes that used in codes like PDO, Middleware, Router & ...
 - **src/Controllers**
-Controllers related with your routes separated for web and app.
+Controllers related with your routes separated for web and API.
 - **src/Models**
 Models related with controllers' DB queries & requirements.
 - **src/Views**